 We are still immensely proud to have worked on this historic project.
-It serves as an example of our design/build experience and our aspiration to anticipate needs and exceed expectations.
+It serves as an example of our HVAC design-build experience and our aspiration to anticipate needs and exceed expectations.
 While it has been over a decade, it was definitely one for the books.

 This article was written by Ron Rajecki, senior editor for Contracting Business magazine and originally appeared in the December 2003 issue, Vol. 60.
 No. 12